Our journey plan was to go through Ukraine and Crimea. Our reporter from Kiev: tales from the Maidan

 When the morning of Sunday 1st December the huge procession arrived in the Maidan, the policemen who were guarding the square had to withdraw.
 Usual rally (there wasn’t yet a stage), clashes in the afternoon in Bankova, where the Presidential Palace is, arrests and spread beatings (especially journalists) attempt to overthrow the red granite Lenin statue, occupation of the town hall (100 meters from the main square) and the adjacent house of Trade Unions (on the square).

-In the evening we saw some guys drag a few pieces of the Christmas tree (a fake one, metal, plastic and lights embedded): thus were born the barricades, initially with only a symbolic function, to delimit the square, became the heart of the uprising.
+In the evening we saw some guys drag a few pieces of the Christmas tree (a fake one, metal, plastic, and lights embedded): thus were born the barricades, initially with only a symbolic function, to delimit the square, became the heart of the uprising.

 This time the police had orders not to use their batons, and even the protesters were absolutely passive, but already wore orange safety helmets, which later became a symbol of the uprising.

 At 100 meters four buses of policemen blocked the town hall (with protesters barricaded inside).
-The priest’s appeal was heard, because in an hour they got a lot of people.
+The priest’s appeal was heard because in an hour they got a lot of people.
 The buses were stuck in the crowd and the city hall, but they were eventually let go.
-In the afternoon, hundreds of people have reinforced the barricades with bags filled with ice.The President has never responded to the demands of protesters, while on the other hand started beating and kidnapping.
+In the afternoon, hundreds of people have reinforced the barricades with bags filled with ice.
+The President has never responded to the demands of protesters, while on the other hand started beating and kidnapping.

 On January 19th, after another peaceful demonstration, clashes began in Hrusvhewski, at the entrance of the Dinamo stadium, 200 meters from Maidan.
-Only a few wounded, but two days after two protesters were killed by snipers, probably posted on a building (occupied by the police) in the square Europe, and also a policeman was killed.
+Only a few were wounded, but two days after two protesters were killed by snipers, probably posted on a building (occupied by the police) in the square of Europe, and also a policeman was killed.

 Another protester was kidnapped while he was in hospital and beaten to death.
 The body was found near the airport.
-Another kidnapped, nailed to a door (literally nailed with carpenter nails), and shredded as in Tarantino’s “Reservoir Dogs”.
+Another was kidnapped, nailed to a door (literally nailed with carpenter nails), and shredded as in Tarantino’s “Reservoir Dogs”.
 He survived.
 But they say that many people are still missing the call.
 The truce announced subsequently lasted until February 18.

-In the days before January 19, when the fighting began, the parliament, with irregular procedure, approved a law banning helmets (some years in prison), defamation punished with years of jail (warning to journalists), years in prison even for those who lent amplification equipment, and many other repressive measures. protesters are really pissed off.
+In the days before January 19, when the fighting began, the parliament, with irregular procedure, approved a law banning helmets (some years in prison), defamation punished with years of jail (warning to journalists), years in prison even for those who lent amplification equipment, and many other repressive measures.
+The protesters are pissed off.

 After the deaths of 22 January, the uprising is also equipped with weapons.
-Apart from the photographic evidence (and ads of some sectors of the revolt) would seem evident from the number of police deaths February 18, which is 11.
+Apart from the photographic evidence (and ads of some sectors of the revolt) would seem evident from the number of police deaths on February 18, which is 11.
 That morning, the demonstrators headed towards the area of government buildings.
 We do not know who started it, but in addition to the policemen, twenty people were killed.
-The police counterattack swept everyone and, getting to the Maidan, has occupied half of the square.
+The police counterattack swept everyone and, getting to the Maidan, occupied half of the square.
 A semicircle of tires on fire, and immediately behind the activists and their shields, was the only barrier between the stage and the berkut.
 That evening we saw the shields of the police shine over the flames, with the water cannon above the tank trying to shut down the whole thing, and then we saw the labor union building on fire, attacked by berkut: some charred bodies were found.

 On the 19th morning, the situation was unchanged, but I have seen new teams of activists arrive at the square from different cities.
 The 20th-morning activists fought back.
 The police retreated very quickly protected by sniper fire.
 Another 50 people died, all in the stretch from the square to the concrete barrier erected by the police shortly after the subway, in Istitutska: a hundred meters.